 The strategy to deal with funding agencies was considered during the meeting, and the promotion of joint projects.
-The existing development of a joint project to support inland water transportation in Bangladesh is progressing with meetings being held by the IMO with funding agencies.
-The same model will be considered to support other countries.
+The development of a joint project to support inland water transportation in Bangladesh was progressing with meetings being held by the IMO with funding agencies.
 The meeting agreed to prepare a concept paper for building maritime and marine capacity in the Caribbean for climate-resilient and sustainable development.
 This concept will be presented to donors for implementation, as a response to, among others, the reports of the High-Level Symposium and the Regional Senior Maritime Administrators' Workshop in the Caribbean.